laravel/docs/billing.md

 #### Migration

 Before using Cashier, we'll need to add several columns to your database.
 Don't worry, you can use the `cashier:table` Artisan command to create a migration to add the necessary column.
+For example, to add the column to the users table use `php artisan cashier:table users`.
 Once the migration has been created, simply run the `migrate` command.

 #### Model Setup